grpc/grpc.io/content/en/docs/languages/cpp/quickstart.md

 for service definitions and data serialization, and the example code uses [proto3][].

-The following commands will build and locally install gRPC and Protocol Buffers.
+The following commands build and locally install gRPC and Protocol Buffers:

 ```sh
 $ cd grpc